The weak specification property for geodesic flows on CAT(-1) spaces: Expansive flows with weak specification

 That is, given $(x_{11}, \ldots x_{1p}, x_{21}, \ldots, x_{2p}, \ldots)$, where $x_{ij} \in \Gamma_j$, we find a point $y \in X$ which $\epsilon$-shadows $(x_{11}, t_1)$, then after a transition period of time at most $\tau$, $\epsilon$-shadows $(x_{12}, t_2)$, and so on.
 Such a $y$ can be found by the infinitary version of the weak specification property, see Lemma \ref{infinitary-specification}.

-We will show that the image of $\Phi$ is a subset of $Y$, and then use $\Phi$ to construct $(t, \epsilon)$-separated sets for large $t$ which satisfy cardinality estimates that yield the estimate we require on $h(Y)$.
+We will show that for sufficiently large $t$, the image of $\Phi$ is a subset of $Y$.
+We then use $\Phi$ to construct $(t, \epsilon)$-separated sets for large $t$ which satisfy cardinality estimates that yield the estimate we require on $h(Y)$.

 First we show that the image of $\Phi$ belongs to $Y$.
 The construction was chosen so that each time a portion of the orbit of $y$ approximates a sequence of orbit segments in $\Gamma_1 \times \cdots \times \Gamma_p$, the orbit has spent exactly the right amount of time approximating each of $\mu_1, \ldots, \mu_p$ so that the appropriate empirical measure for $y$ is close to $\mu$.
 Thus, in what follows, we show that the empirical measures of $y$ are close to $\mu$ along a subsequence corresponding to the times when $y$ approximates a sequence in $\prod_{i=1}^k (\Gamma_1 \times \cdots \times \Gamma_p)$.
 From there we bootstrap to all sufficiently large times.